alpacahq/samplealgo01/tutorial.md

 since we want to make sure this function always returns the prices up to yesterday, even if you call it in the market hours.
 If you call this like `prices(['AAPL'])`, you will get a dict object with a key 'AAPL' to AAPL's price data in a DataFrame object.
-The pytho API from SDK is `list_bars()`.
+The python API from SDK is `list_bars()`.

-### Rank stocks by price - EMA difference
+### Rank stocks by (price - EMA) difference
 It is hard to define what is "the most oversold" stocks among a number of stocks, but let's assume the difference ratio between the price and EMA indicates some sort of drop here, as short-term EMA can converge close to